TABLE OF CONTENTS

 - Step 8: Close Deals In The Digital Landscape

 The emergence of the coronavirus has affected businesses worldwide with organizations canceling events and shifting to remote work to flatten the curve.
 This in turn impacted sales in all industries, bringing a more adverse effect on trades that were reliant on face-to-face networking.

 However, even though social distancing measures may still be in effect for the coming months, you can still maintain a strong engagement with your prospects and clients through the digital space.

-To help you to maximize online sales and relationship-building, Management Events has compiled tips and strategies on taking full advantage of the benefits of virtual events and remote networking.
+To help you to maximize online sales and relationship-building, Management Events has compiled tips and strategies for taking full advantage of the benefits of virtual events and remote networking.